NelPascual/nft-preview-card-component/README.md

-# Frontend Mentor - Product Preview Card Component Solution
+# Frontend Mentor - NFT Preview Card Component Solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [NFT Preview Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 ## Table of contents